2021; The Molecular Targets of Cannabinoids in the Treatment of Cancer and Inflammation

 Topics: Cancer, fascia, connective tissue, extracellular matrix

-Topics: Cancer, tumor invasion, extracellular matrix, microenvironment, cell migration
+Topics: fascia, cancer, tumor invasion, extracellular matrix, microenvironment, cell migration

-Topics: cancer biophysics, mitochondrial dysfunction, water ordering, microtubule oscillations, disturbed coherence, LDH virus
+Topics: fascia, cancer biophysics, mitochondrial dysfunction, water ordering, microtubule oscillations, disturbed coherence, LDH virus

-Topics: hyaluronan, breast cancer, inflammation, tumor micro environment, RHAMM/HMMR, CD44, macrophage
+Topics: fascia, hyaluronan, breast cancer, inflammation, tumor micro environment, RHAMM/HMMR, CD44, macrophage

-Topics: Lymph flow, microenvironment, mechanobiology, tumor cells, cancer, stiffness, TGF-beta,
+Topics: fascia, lymph flow, microenvironment, mechanobiology, tumor cells, cancer, stiffness, TGF-beta,

-Topics: Cancer, tumor cells, fibrosis, extracellular matrix, stiffness
+Topics: fascia, cancer, tumor cells, fibrosis, extracellular matrix, stiffness

 Topics: cell motility, EGF receptor, extracellular matrix, matrix metalloproteinase